How to get an International Sailing License

 Theory Part of the One Day Assessment

 The last thing you want to do is fail.
 Most sailors can not “wing” this assessment without some study (even experienced sailors).
 Given this, our North American assessors will not allow you to test out of the assessment without having completed a significant theory knowledge course.
 We recommend either the NauticEd Bareboat Charter Master bundle of online courses or the RYA Day Skipper online theory course.
-They simply do not like to fail people but will if they try to wing it.
+They simply do not like to fail people but will if they detect someone trying to wing it.

 Gaining the ICC via the RYA Day Skipper Certificate Route

 The second method is that you gain the RYA Day Skipper Certificate which automatically qualifies you for the ICC.
-To gain the RYA Day Skipper Certificate, you need to do a theory course online and a practical 5-day sailing training adventure at an RYA school.
+To gain the RYA Day Skipper Certificate, you need to do a theory course online and pass a practical 5-day sailing training adventure at an RYA school.

 First, pass the theory course for RYA Day Skipper which you can do online through NauticEd.
 The course is quite extensive and covers everything required by the United Nations Resolution 40.
 See below for the UN knowledge requirements.
 No matter your experience, we also guarantee that you will gain some great sailing knowledge.